mgarcia175/Music-Realm/README.md

 3. Add a Song ➕🎶
 4. Remove a Song ➖🎶
 5. List all Songs 📄
-6. List an artist's assigned songs🕺🎶
+6. Find an Artist by ID 🔍
+7. Find a Song by ID 🔍
 Enter 0 to Exit 🚀
-> 0
+>>> 0
 Exiting menu..
 Goodbye!
 ```